enockniyonkuru/drug_repurposing/README.md

 ## Support

 For questions or issues:
-- Open an issue on GitHub
+- Open an issue on [GitHub repository](https://github.com/enockniyonkuru/drug_repurposing) or send an email to enock.niyonkuru@ucsf.edu
-- Contact the maintainers via email

----

-**Last Updated:** January 2025